TylerTemp/SaintsField/README.md

 ### Change Log ###

-**5.4.1**

-1. Fix: `Expandable` foldout icon incorrect status
-2. Fix: `SaintsEditorWindow` failed to use code analysisUtils to get a correct order
-3. Add: You can use `../` to walk upward to get a callback/property for dropdowns [#336](https://github.com/TylerTemp/SaintsField/discussions/336)
+**5.4.2**

+1. Fix: `PositionHandle` now use editor's "Tool Handle Rotation" value [#336](https://github.com/TylerTemp/SaintsField/discussions/336)
+2. Fix: handles not using `space` when it's a callback
+3. Fix: `ShowInInspector` with list/array now finally have the size input which has been missing for, decades...
+4. Add: `ShowInInspector` now works with `ListDrawerSettings`

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.